Q&A: BANISHING BRONCHITIS

-Not only might you have bronchitis, your symptoms define the disease – cough and hypersecretion of mucus from an irritation (usually from infection) of the inner lining of the bronchial tubes of the lungs.
-(Incidentally, bronchitis differs from pneumonia in that bronchitis is limited to the inner bronchial tube lining, whereas with pneumonia, the infection has spread out into the substance of the lungs, infecting the microscopic air spaces, called alveoli.)
+Not only might you have bronchitis, your symptoms define the disease – namely, cough and hypersecretion of mucus from an irritation (usually from infection) of the inner lining of the bronchial tubes of the lungs.

-Such bronchial infections are generally caused by viruses or by the normal bacteria in your nose and throat which take advantage of your body’s lowered immunity.
-Your resistance to infection can be compromised by factors such as insufficient rest, smoke-filled rooms, emotional stress, unfamiliar foods, time zone changes, air in airplanes, and many other assaults on our immune systems presented by modern life and travel.
-Such conditions can roll out the welcome mat for microbes to actively “set up housekeeping” in your bronchial tube linings, and – voila! – soon, you are feverish, achy, and coughing up colored phlegm.
+Causes: Bronchial infections are generally caused by viruses or by the normal bacteria in your nose and throat taking advantage of any occasion when your body’s immunity may be lowered.
+Your resistance to infection can be compromised by factors such as insufficient rest, smoke-filled rooms, emotional stress, unhealthy, sugary foods, time zone changes, air in airplanes, and many other assaults on our immune systems presented by modern life and travel.
+Such conditions can roll out the welcome mat for microbes that actively invade and set up housekeeping in your bronchial tube linings.
+Their toxic byproducts injure the delicate mucus membranes that line your lungs and – voila! – soon, you are feverish, achy, and coughing up colored phlegm.
 Bronchitis!

-In the absence of inhaling hot smoke, your body will eventually clear itself of this bronchial infection; however, you have a great opportunity to speed up your own healing with the following strategies:
+If you are not repeatedly inhaling hot smoke or heavily polluted air, your body will eventually clear itself of this bronchial infection; however, you have a great opportunity to speed up your own healing with the following strategies:

-(b) Consider taking a (high potency) multivitamin/mineral supplement once daily and vitamin C, 250-500 mg., twice daily.
-Utilize any antibiotic prescribed by the physician in the manner stated on the label or via the physician’s verbal orders.
+2) Consider taking a (high potency) multivitamin/mineral supplement once weekly and vitamin C, 250-500 mg., twice daily during the infection episode.

-Speed up your healing by intentionally eliminating the secretions from your bronchial tubes with the following strategies:
+5) You can greatly speed up your healing by clearing secretions from your bronchial tubes with the following strategies:

-(ii) inhaling some steam twice a day for 15 minutes, such as deep breathing in a steamy shower, inhaling steam off a pot of boiled water, use of a vaporizer, etc. If you want to use menthol (“Vicks Vaporub,” etc.) or eucalyptus oil, use only the tiniest amount.
+ii) Inhale some steam twice a day for 15 minutes, such as by using a vaporizer, inhaling steam off a pot of boiled water, etc. (Careful not to burn your face!)

-(b) Once the bronchial secretions are thinner, they must be moved out of the lungs.
-You can accomplish this by taking advantage of the fact that when you take a deep breath in your bronchial tubes open up (expand their diameter) and when you breathe out, your bronchial tubes close back down (resume normal diameter).
-Thus, deep breathing provides a “milking” action that gets the mucus secretions moving upward to the throat where they may be coughed out, spit out, or swallowed.
+b) Once the bronchial secretions are thinner, they must be moved out of the lungs.
+You can promote this by taking advantage of the fact that when you take a deep breath in, your bronchial tubes open up (expand their diameter) and when you breathe out, your bronchial tubes resume normal diameter.
+Thus, deep breathing provides a pumping action that gets the mucus secretions moving upward to the throat where they may be coughed out, spit out, or swallowed.

-(c) At a minimum, every hour, sit up straight and take three or four deep breaths.
-If it’s comfortable, after the last breath, cough to eliminate as much bronchial secretion as possible.
+c) So, at a minimum, every hour, sit up straight and take three or four deep breaths.
+If it’s comfortable, after the last breath, give a good, deep cough to eliminate as much bronchial secretion as possible.

-(d) Even better, if you feel up to it, any activity that produces sustained deep breathing will not only increase mucus secretion elimination, but the increased blood flow will draw any antibiotics into the chest region to help eradicate the infection more quickly.
+d) Even better, if you feel up to it, any activity that produces sustained deep breathing will not only increase mucus secretion elimination, but the increased blood flow will draw immune cells, antibodies and any antibiotics into the chest region to help eradicate the infection more quickly.